 It is adjusted parallel to the target, and a lens then directs it to the material that will be cut.

 It doesn’t have any moving parts or mirrors, which makes its maintenance more straightforward and cheaper.
-These also offer far higher energy efficiency (up to 30 percent) than CO2 lasers and are perfect for cutting copper, aluminium, and brass seamlessly.
+These also offer far higher energy efficiency (up to 30 percent) than CO2 lasers and are perfect for cutting copper, aluminum, and brass seamlessly.

 Direct diode lasers